ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 Speech and concentration were a little slow early on, but that's to be expected.
 I was able to walk around carefully with the help of a ICU nurse.

-> While in the ICU, keep in mind that you likely won't be there for a long time.
-It might be difficult to handle the constant attention and injections, but you do get the benefit of a guaranteed private room.
+It was fairly difficult to handle the constant attention and injections, but I did get the benefit of a guaranteed private room.

 After only two days and one night in the ICU - and sponge cake for every meal - I was moved to a regular room for another day and night.
-Neck pain was the biggest problem, and seemingly a common one.
+Neck pain was the biggest problem, and seemingly a common one for others.

 My greatest memory from the days after surgery was the surgeon paying me a surprise visit in the recovery room and giving me the OK to head home.
 It meant a lot and I'll always remember that part the most.